Joystream/hydra/README.md

 * [Hydra Indexer Gateway](./packages/hydra-indexer-gateway): GraphQL interface for the Indexer
 * [Hydra Processor](./packages/hydra-processor): Processing part of the pipeline for transforming events into rich business-level objects
 * [Hydra Typegen](./packages/hydra-typegen): A tool for generating typesafe typescript classes for events and extrinsics from the runtime metadata.
 No more manual deserialization of the event data.
-* [Sample Project](https://github.com/subsquid/hydra-template): A quickstart Hydra project set up against a publicly available Kusama indexer.
-Good starting point.
+* [Template Project](https://github.com/subsquid/hydra-template): A template project, ready for cloning and hacking.
+It's a nice starting point for building your own Hydra project and deploying to Subsquid!
 * [Docs](https://docs.subsquid.io): In-depth documentation covering the Hydra pipeline and API features, such as full-text search, pagination, extensive filtering and a rich GraphQL dialect defining your schema!